howerj/forth-cpu/readme.md

 program, and writing status/error messages.
 A second UART could be used to dump the binary as a stream of hexadecimal numbers, the simulator could redirect the second UART output to a file.
+* The H2 core has deviated from the original J1 core, the new instructions could have been added in a backwards compatible way.
+These deviations should be corrected.
+Also, the stack sized should be reduced if possible.
+* Create a cut down version of the project; remove nearly everything apart from the H2 Core, UART and Block RAM components.
+The interrupt handler could be simplified as well.
 * The GUI simulator could be written to be built against [SDL][], and include proper textures for the buttons and displays, instead of the current simulator which looks like an early 90s test application for OpenGL.